inf112-v21/BrentPizza/delivrables/MandetoryAssignment2.md

 **Work tasks:** Loop through the players hand and call the actions that are described by each card.

 **Demand:** Move the robot according to the chosen cards.

+## Justifications
+In this section we want to raise awereness towards some decisions that have been taken during our development.
+We decided to use servers to enable multiplayer option rather then P2P due to the following reasons.
+P2P makes every player open a portal in their networks through the WWW.
+A server however sets burden of opening ports on the server rather then the players making the server option more end user friendly.

+The way our RobotGUI is set up is not optimal.
+We should use more stages rather then extending game the way we do it now.
+We want to use stages in the future to enable menu screen, pausing oppurtunities.
+These are quite hard to do at this moment due to the way the code is now.